TurboWarp/packager/api/README.md

 npm install --save-exact @turbowarp/packager
 ```

 We suggest that you use `--save-exact` (or, with yarn, `--exact`) to make sure you always install the same version.
-This is important because we don't promise API stability.
+This is important because we don't promise API compatibility across even minor updates.

 ## About the API

 ### Stability

 The Node.js API is still in beta.
-Expect to find bugs.

-There are no promises of API stability between updates.
+There are no promises of API stability between updates even across minor updates.
 Always pin to an exact version and don't update without testing.
-We don't go out of our way to break the Node.js API, but we don't let it stop us from making changes.
-We will try to mention noteworthy changes in the [GitHub releases](https://github.com/TurboWarp/packager/releases) changelog.
+We don't go out of our way to break the API, but we don't let it stop us from making changes.
+We try to mention noteworthy changes in the [GitHub releases](https://github.com/TurboWarp/packager/releases) changelog.

 ### Release cadence